stepanataccolade/docsv2/sources/continuous_integration/image_registries/amazon_ecr.md

 To pull an image, you'll need to do the following:

-1. Add the ECR integration to your subscription (Required only for private repositories on ECR).
+1. Add the ECR integration to your subscription.
-2. Configure your `shippable.yml` to associate the ECR integration for your project (Required for both public and private repositories on ECR).
+2. Configure your `shippable.yml` to associate the ECR integration for your project.

 ###Add the ECR integration to your subscription
-This step is required only for private repositories hosted on ECR.
-If you are using a public repository on ECR, skip this step and go directly to configuring your `shippable.yml` step.
 To add ECR integration to your subscription, do the following:

 1. Ensure you have logged in to [Shippable](https://app.shippable.com).